chazlarson/brick-finder/README.md

 The sample input file contains a few different cases:
 ```
 Part,Color,Quantity
 32064a,4,81  # part not available on webrick, available on vonado with correct color
 32064a,5,9   # part not available on webrick, available on vonado but not in the requested color
 63965,0,40   # part available on webrick in the wrong color; not available from vonado in correct color, either
 2444,0,17    # part available on webrick under alternate mold
 4732,72,2    # part not available on either
+30374,9999,1 # Part requested in "Any Color"
 ```

 Create and activate a virtual environment: